How good is your French? Find out your precise level and competence when you take the French proficiency test.

 You can take the DELF/DALF exam at one of the 900 approved test centers in 154 countries.

-In India, Alliance Française network conducts these exams in New Delhi, Mumbai, Pune, Kolkata, Bangalore, Chennai, Hyderabad, Chandigarh, Ahmedabad, Bhopal, Trivandrum, Coimbatore, Goa, Pondicherry, etc.
+In India, the Alliance Française network conducts these exams in New Delhi, Mumbai, Pune, Kolkata, Bangalore, Chennai, Hyderabad, Chandigarh, Ahmedabad, Bhopal, Trivandrum, Coimbatore, Goa, Pondicherry, etc.

 DELF and DALF Diplomas have lifelong validity.